kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask781_Datavisualization_ORM_Matplotlib/README.md

 #COPY init.sql /docker-entrypoint-initdb.d/

 ```
-Note: While running the ipynb on the local host `8888` if the MYSQL connector cell doesn't run please change the host between '172.19.0.2' and '172.19.0.3'.
-Sometimes it tends to glitch between these two ports.
+Note: While running the ipynb on the local host `8888` if the MYSQL connector cell doesn't run please change the host depending on the IP address the mysql shows on building the image and inspecting the ID.
+I have tried to fix it but I could not find a workaround.

 ## 4. Project Details